Ilfracombe: Sports and leisure activities

-Despite the hilly terrain, Ilfracombe is at the northern end of National Cycle Network route 27, known as the Devon Coast to Coast Cycle Route, which starts from the pier (clock-in station at the Pier Tavern) and ends in Plymouth.
-There is another coastal trail suitable for cycling which starts at the pier which heads eastwards towards Minehead (defined as 'arduous').
-A new event in 2010, organised by North Devon Wheelers is a giro cycle race round the town held as a prologue to the annual carnival.
-In September 2011 the first Ilfracombe triathlon was held on "the mother of all short courses" 400m sea swim, 22 km cycle, 5 km run.

 The South West Coast Path connecting Minehead in Somerset to Dorset, via Land's End, passes through the town from Hele Bay to Lee Bay via Ilfracombe Harbour.

 The first person to swim the 30½ nautical miles (56.5 km; 35.1 mi) from Ilfracombe to Swansea was Gethin Jones, who achieved the record on 13 September 2009, taking nearly 22 hours.
 In 2016 Sian Clement became the first female and achieved a new fastest crossing at 14 hours 1 minute.

 Development

 From 2001 there was an economic regeneration programme led by the Ilfracombe & District Community Alliance MCTI, a community interest company designed to encourage social entrepreneurship.
 After widespread community consultation this programme developed a community economic strategy for the next twenty years published in 2005.

 The town council working with and North Devon District Council is formulating plans for the town's economic and physical structures.
 Proposed developments are: the enhancement of the harbour area; A large extension (500 dwellings) to the town on high ground to the south.
 There is long-term development of the derelict bus station site based on plans developed by Terence O'Rourke; and the creation of better youth support and recreation facilities at the Larkstone eastern side of the harbour area.

-The town council - working with GOSW, SWRDA and NDDC, supported by the Alliance and Transform - developed the council offices into a community training resource in the town centre: 'The Ilfracombe Centre'.
-In 2006, major leisure industry developments by John Fowler, a local holiday camp operator, are expected to help shift the local economy back to tourism.
-This combined with investment by patrons such as Damien Hirst (who with his partner Mia recently funded a restaurant owned by Simon Brown, No 11 The Quay, on Harbour Quay Road, is developing a boutique guest house on the Torrs, as well owning other properties within the town) and the introduction of high quality accommodation should make Ilfracombe a more attractive destination for food lovers and tourists.

-Ilfracombe Town Council in partnership with North Devon District Council made a successful bid under the coalition's "Localism" agenda to operate a pilot Community Budget scheme.
-The work to develop this scheme has been a major development to the community.